isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Many more specific rules aim at the overall goals of simplicity and elimination of gratuitous waste.

+* Flag an unused return value from a user-defined non-defaulted postfix `operator++` or `operator--` function.
+Prefer using the prefix form instead.
+(Note: "User-defined non-defaulted" is intended to reduce noise.
+Review this enforcement if it's still too noisy in practice.)

 ### <a name="Rp-mutable"></a>P.10: Prefer immutable data to mutable data

 ##### Reason